New title: Exploring AI/MLR Epistemology

 Kant claims:

-- Man himself creates all his respresnetations and concepts. - Concepts as conditions for the posbiiility of having anc crating knowlefge about reality. withouth these concepts, we would not be albe to make any staetemnt about reality on the bases of mere observations.
+- Concepts as conditions for the posbiiility of having anc crating knowlefge about reality. withouth these concepts, we would not be albe to make any staetemnt about reality on the bases of mere observations.

 - Perceptions without concepts are empty; concepts without perceptions are blind.